valimzztt/MnNiAs/MnNiAs-smol/README.md

 The reference paper for SQS in SMOL is: https://www.sciencedirect.com/science/article/abs/pii/S0364591613000540?via%3Dihub

+## General workflow for cluster expansion using SMOL

+1. Create a ClusterSubspace based on a disordered primitive pymatgen Structure, a given set of diameter cutoffs for clusters, and a specified type of basis set.

+2. Use the ClusterSubspace to create a StructureWrangler to generate fitting data in the form of correlation vectors and a normalized property (usually energy).
+The training data, energy and additional properties are added to the StructureWrangler as pymatgen entries of type ComputedStructureEntry.

+3. Fitting data in the form of a correlation StructureWrangler.feature_matrix and a normalized property StructureWrangler.get_property_vector() can be used as input to a linear regression estimator from any choice of third party package, such as scikit-learn, glmnet or sparse-lm.

+4. Using the fitted coefficients and the ClusterSubspace instance, a ClusterExpansion is constructed.

+5. Using a ClusterExpansion instance, an Ensemble object can be created to sample the corresponding Hamiltonian for a given supercell size and shape that is specified as a supercell matrix of the unit cell corresponding to the disordered structure used in the first step.

+6. Finally, an Ensemble can be sampled in a Monte Carlo simulation by using a Sampler.

 ## General workflow for cluster expansion using ICET
-The typical workflow involves the following steps:

-initialize a cluster space (via ClusterSpace) by providing a prototype structure (typically a primitive cell), the species that are allowed on each site as well as cutoff radii for clusters of different orders
+1. Initialize a cluster space (via ClusterSpace) by providing a prototype structure (typically a primitive cell), the species that are allowed on each site as well as cutoff radii for clusters of different orders

-initialize a structure container (via StructureContainer) using the cluster space created previously and add a set of input structures with reference data for the property or properties of interest
+2. Initialize a structure container (via StructureContainer) using the cluster space created previously and add a set of input structures with reference data for the property or properties of interest

-fit the parameters using an optimizer (e.g., Optimizer, EnsembleOptimizer, or CrossValidationEstimator from the trainstation package)
+3. Fit the parameters using an optimizer (e.g., Optimizer, EnsembleOptimizer, or CrossValidationEstimator from the trainstation package)

-construct a cluster expansion (via ClusterExpansion) by combining the cluster space with a set of parameters obtained by optimization
+4. construct a cluster expansion (via ClusterExpansion) by combining the cluster space with a set of parameters obtained by optimization